 Mr. Eagleson, a Maine native, is President of The Baker Company, a manufacturer of equipment used in life sciences laboratories and clinical environments.
 Baker is the world’s leader in the design of microbiological safety cabinets, laminar flow benches, isolators, and fume hoods.
 The company has also broadened their product range to include the design and production of precision microbiological incubators and oxygen controlled workstations with the purchase of UK-based Ruskinn Technology Ltd. Based in Sanford, Baker sells its products through a network of sales representatives, agents, and dealers worldwide.

 Tony Perkins is a shareholder at Bernstein, Shur, Sawyer & Nelson, a 110 attorney firm with offices in Portland and Augusta, Maine and Manchester, New Hampshire where he is the Co-Chair of the firm’s Business Law Practice Group and a member of the firm’s Intellectual Property and Technology Practice Group.
 Tony’s work includes day to day counseling and transactional assistance to start-up, growth and established businesses involved with intellectual property based products and services in many different industries.
 Tony is a member and Vice Chair of the Board of the Maine Center for Entrepreneurial Development and a member of the Board of the Bioscience Association of Maine.
 Tony is also an active mentor and speaker for the MCED’s Top Gun business accelerator program.

-Dennis Leiner, Director
+Dennis Leiner, Vice President